Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in the Amsterdam metro are strategically located near Schiphol Airport, a major logistics hub, and key business parks.
-This supports finance, technology, logistics, and media industries that depend on low-latency connections.
+Proximity To Key Business Districts Data centers in the Amsterdam metro are strategically located near Schiphol Airport and the Zuidas financial district.
+This proximity provides low-latency connectivity for logistics, trade, and financial services companies that depend on rapid data processing.

-Tax Advantage For Data Centers The Netherlands does not offer specific tax incentives for data center construction or operations.
-However, the country maintains a predictable and competitive corporate tax structure that makes it a favorable location for establishing European headquarters and operations.
+Tax Advantage For Data Centers The Netherlands does not offer specific tax incentives for data center construction or operation.
+The country's value proposition is its superior digital and physical infrastructure, strategic location, and business-friendly legal framework.

 Natural Disaster Risk